 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Pfeiffer Big Sur State Park

-This is a great home base for exploring other coastal attractions nearby—days can be spent exploring the trails and landscape of Pfeiffer Big Sur.
+Days are spent exploring the trails and landscape of Pfeiffer Big Sur.
 The half-mile River Trail follows the riverbank as it flows adjacent to a towering redwood grove.
-For a longer hike within the park, the Buzzard's Roost trail is a three-mile loop that exposes great views of the ocean.
+The River Trail also connects to the Pfeifer Falls Trail, continuing through a lush forest.
+For a longer hike within the park, the Buzzard's Roost Trail is a three-mile loop that exposes great views of the ocean.